-480x480.webp)

 To find out about all of these options, simply call your credit card company and indicate that you are considering closing your account.
 In most cases, you’ll be transferred to a representative in a special department called “retentions” who is authorized to present you with valuable alternatives to closing your account.

 Business credit cards may be different, though.
-Many business credit card issuers do not report payment history for business credit cards to the cardholder’s personal credit history, except in the event of default.
-See which issuers report to personal credit here and check your personal credit reports to see whether the card you want to close appears on your personal credit reports Closed accounts won’t affect your personal credit if they were never reported to the consumer credit bureaus in the first place.
+Many business credit card issuers do not report payment history to the cardholder’s personal credit history, except in the event of default.
+Check your personal credit reports to see whether the card you want to close appears on your those reports.
+Closed accounts won’t affect your personal credit if they were never reported to the consumer credit bureaus in the first place.

 If you’ve considered the alternatives, but still decided to close your account, then make sure you find out exactly what will happen to your rewards.
 If your card offers you rewards in an airline or hotel program, then those points or miles will remain valid, regardless of whether you have their co-branded credit card.